vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 (source: [Messari](https://messari.io/report/state-of-usdd-q4-2022?referrer=all-research))

 The USDD supply has remained unchanged at around $725M.
 This suggests that demand for USDD did not increase since its inception.
-This take is reinforced by a slow growth rate in user adoption, i.e. the number of wallets holding USDD stayed flat in the last quarter according to [Messari](https://messari.io/report/state-of-usdd-q4-2022?referrer=all-research).
+This observation is further evidenced by a slow growth rate in user adoption, i.e. the number of wallets holding USDD stayed flat in the last quarter according to [Messari](https://messari.io/report/state-of-usdd-q4-2022?referrer=all-research).

 ## Collateral backing USDD